 Note The two chapters in this documentation that refer to the Relativity Data Client are ODBC-specific.
-For information related to the implementation, installation, verification, and deployment of the Relativity Java Client component, refer to the HTML document, Relativity Java Client User's Guide, located on the product CD.
+For information related to the implementation, installation, verification, and deployment of the Relativity Java Client component, refer to the HTML document, Relativity Java Client User's Guide, located in the JDBC directory of the Relativity Java Client Electronic Software Delivery download file and on the Relativity product CD.